The Doctrinal Statement Of

 A. Lost State –

 Each member of the human race is fallen, sinful, lost and the regeneration by the Holy Spirit is necessary for salvation.
-The moment a person realizes his need, repents of his sin and receives Christ as his Saviour and Lord, immediately the Holy Spirit indwells and seals that believer.
-(Rom 3:23; 8:9; Jn 3:7; 1Cor 6:19; Eph 1:13-14; Titus 3:5)
+The moment a person realizes their need and believes by faith in Christ alone for salvation, immediately the Holy Spirit indwells and seals that believer.
+(Rom 3:23; 8:9; Jn 3:7, 16; 5:24; 1Cor 6:19; Eph 1:13-14; Titus 3:5)

 B. Salvation –